Strength athletics in the United Kingdom and Ireland: England's Strongest Man

 There have been a number of competitions laying claim to be able to confer this title.
 The UKSC version, which acts as a qualifier for the UK Strongest Man competition, is generally regarded as the official version.
 For this reason, the UKSC results since they took over the running of the competition are presented below simply as a continuation of the former year's official event.

 In 2005, the IFSA introduced their own version of the championships which only lasted for one year.
 In 2009, with the apparent demise of Britain's Strongest Man, a traditional qualifier for World's Strongest Man, Colin Bryce promoted a competition held at the Doncaster Dome that also acted as a WSM qualifier.
 The latter saw Terry Hollands, Darren Sadler and Mark Felix compete thus reinforcing its credentials.
 The UKSC did have every other recognised athlete including BSM 2008 champion Jimmy Marku.
 There were athletes that competed in both, such as Mark Westaby.

 Until 2010, Bob Daglish's Elite strongman promotions was inextricably associated with the UKSC and the UKSC version of England's Strongest Man was also the Elite Strongman Promotions event.
 However, it was announced in March 2010 that "In view of recent events and also some personal differences, Elite Strongman Promotions are hereby separating all affiliations with Big G promotions, the UK Strength Council and the UK strongest man competition."
 Elite Strongman promotions continued to run a version of the England's strongest man final, whilst a separate competition run by UKSC was also run in 2010.

 Scotland's Strongest Man

+Wales' Strongest Man started in 1987 with Iain Murray winning the inaugural championship.